-If your daughter has been diagnosed with triple X syndrome, her doctor may recommend periodic screenings throughout childhood to make sure that any developmental delays or learning disabilities that may occur receive prompt treatment.
+If your daughter has been diagnosed with triple X syndrome, her doctor may recommend periodic screenings throughout childhood.
+This would help ensure that any developmental delays or learning disabilities that may occur receive prompt treatment.

 The chromosome change that causes triple X syndrome cannot be repaired, so the syndrome itself has no cure.
-However, given the treatable nature of most symptoms and how frequently no symptoms appear at all, it's quite possible to lead a full and normal life despite having this syndrome.
+However, given the treatable nature of most symptoms and how frequently no symptoms appear at all, it's quite possible to lead a full and normal life with this syndrome.

 Coping and support

-A number of groups can provide help and support for people with triple X syndrome and their families, such as Knowledge Support & Action, which offers information and advice on coping with the syndrome, as well as ways to meet and talk with others in similar situations.
+A number of groups can provide help and support for people with triple X syndrome and their families.
+They include Knowledge Support & Action, which offers information and advice on coping with the syndrome, as well as ways to meet and talk with others in similar situations.
 The phone number is 888-999-9428.
 In addition, your daughter's doctor may be able to recommend a local support group.

 If learning disabilities appear, the National Center for Learning Disabilities is a good resource as well.
 It can be reached at 888-575-7373 or through its website.